-I like this idea of a gentler, more peaceful parenting—less friction and more kindness.
+I like this idea of a gentler, more peaceful parenting—less friction, and more kindness.
 I like the idea that it’s okay to indulge your children sometimes and say yes to them.
 We don’t have to behave like tyrants.
 It’s okay for the house to be a mess, for your kids not to be reading Shakespeare by six and joining Mensa by eight.
 It’s okay not to be perfect.
-I am coming to realise that parenting is a learning process; we are scared because we only get one chance with each of our children.
-But I realized sometime ago, thanks to my oldest daughter, that when we make a mistake, we can stop, apologise and agree to try again.
+I am coming to realize that parenting is a learning process; we are scared because we only get one chance with each of our children.
+But I realized some time ago, thanks to my oldest daughter, that when we make a mistake, we can stop, apologize and agree to try again.
 Every day is a new day and a new chance at doing things in the best way we can.

 So when we need to discipline our children, we could hit them, but how would it make us feel to make a mistake or disagree with our employers or spouse and be smacked for it?
 How do we prefer to be told?
 Discreetly, gently and with patience surely.
 Perhaps we could stop and do the same for our children, thinking of it as our daily worship.